MaciejKolerski/MaciejKolerski/README.md

 # 🙉 Woro

-**`(Lua Developer / Full-Stack Developer)`**
+**`(Full-Stack Developer / Lua Developer)`**

-Hey there!

-I am a Lua developer with over 5 years of experience, primarily focused on developing game servers on the FiveM platform.
-For the past 3 years, I’ve been working as a Full-Stack Developer; prior to that, my expertise centered on UI design without backend integration.

-I'm passionate about Unix-like systems such as Linux (yes, “I use Arch, by the way” 😉).
-Currently, I’m actively working on personal projects, listed below, and I continue to engage with the FiveM community as a freelance developer.
+Hey!
+I'm Maciej, but everyone calls me Woro.
+I'm a full-stack developer with 6 years of experience building modern web applications.
+My greatest passion lies in security systems – from vulnerability analysis to implementing advanced protection mechanisms.
+I'm also deeply passionate about Unix-like operating systems, especially Linux (yes, "I use Arch, by the way").
+I combine deep technical knowledge with a practical approach to problem-solving, creating solutions that are not only functional but also secure and efficient.

 #